-The agenda for this meeting is strong.
+The agenda for this meeting is packed with practical information.
 Capitalizing on our location in the heart of oil country, we will have speakers on topics of the Energy Sector, Steel Market, and Workforce Development.
 We will also have a special presentation on the current state of 3D printing - specifically in metal - from an expert from Oak Ridge Laboratory.

 Attendees will visit Muncie Power and Tulsa Tech where they will be afforded both tours and informative presentations.